 Why Workers’ Compensation Insurance is Good for Business

-However, business owners will offer a lot of reasons why they don’t have workers’ comp but it is necessary for doing business.
+Business owners will offer a lot of reasons why they don’t have workers’ compensation, but it is necessary for doing business.

 The business owner also is responsible for payment of medical bills and possibly wages replacement to the employee.

 If an employee has a significant or catastrophic injury, those costs can be astronomical.
-Thus, it is a very dangerous and bad idea to risk not having workers’ compensation insurance.
+Thus, it is a very dangerous and a bad business risk not having workers’ compensation insurance.

 Not only is not having worker’s compensation dangerous to the employer, it can also be detrimental to the injured employee as the employer may not be able to pay the benefits that the employee is entitled to by law.

 On its website, there is a form for reporting workers’ compensation fraud and non-compliance.
-So, there does not have to be a work place injury for an employer to be reported for violating the law by not having workers compensation insurance as required by Georgia law.
+An employer can be reported for violating the law by not having required workers’ compensation insurance even if there has not been a workplace injury.
 If an employee files a claim for benefits, that is another way the employer can get caught not having insurance.

-It is not worth the risk to not have workers’ compensation.
+Not having workers’ compensation insurance is not worth the risk.
 It’s a gamble that does not pay off.